-The baby is exposed to a special type of light.
-This light is absorbed by the baby's skin.
+Phototherapy exposes your baby to a special type of light.
 When this happens, the bilirubin changes to another form.
-It can then come out of the body in the baby's stool and urine.
+In this new form, the excess bilirubin comes out in your baby's stool and urine.

-Enter T373 in the search box to learn more about "Learning About Phototherapy for Newborns."
+Enter T373 in the search box to learn more about "Learning About Phototherapy for Jaundice in Newborns."

 Current as of: